vanceelliott/Programming-Languages/Chivalry/README.md

 ### Tri-Tip-Beef

-These beefs take in three parameters, most likely due to the illuminati's on the farming industry.
+These beefs take in three parameters, most likely due to the illuminati's influence on the farming industry.

 There is only one TTB.
 This TTB takes in three morals, checking to see if two are good.
 To use this, write `prettygood()`.